gateio/gateapi-php/docs/Api/MarginApi.md

 > \GateApi\Model\UniLoanInterestRecord[] getCrossMarginInterestRecords($currency, $page, $limit, $from, $to)

-Interest records for the cross margin account
+Interest records for the cross margin account. (deprecated)

 ### Example